Policies and regulations

 - ACT & TAS – National Healthy School Canteen Guidelines

-There are a range of regulations (laws) which a school food service must abide by in operating their canteen or tuckshop, such as food safety and Work Health and Safety.
+There is a range of regulations (laws) which a school food service must abide by in operating their canteen or tuckshop, such as food safety and Work Health and Safety.

 3) Working with children check